facsimile6/jquery-openaccordion/README.md

 # jQuery OpenAccordion

-OpenAccordion is a jQuery plugin for accordion-style drop-downs which can use arbitrary tags or selectors as section delimiters.
+OpenAccordion is a jQuery plugin for accordion-style drop-downs which can use arbitrary tags or selectors as section headings.
+Any content located between headings headings is collapsed into accordian sections.

 Especially useful in CMS and WYSIWYG environments where it is difficult to be sure of the exact HTML structure to be used.

 ## Installation